©2011, O'Reilly Media, Inc.

 Simon has spent the last 15 years defining future IT strategies for companies in the FMCG, Retail and IT industries.
-From Canon’s early leadership in the cloud computing space in 2005, to Ubuntu’s recent dominance...
+From Canon’s early leadership in the cloud computing space in 2005, to Ubuntu’s recent dominance as...
 Read More.

 Jennifer Zeszut founded Scout Labs, the leading SAAS platform to help customer-obsessed teams monitor, manage and glean marketing insight from social media.
 Scout Labs’ intuitive user interface and powerful, real-time analytics revolutionized the category and became the platform of choice for hundreds of the world’s best brands.
 Jennifer led Scout Labs as CEO from its inception to May 2010, when Lithium Technologies acquired the company.
 Post-acquisition, Jennifer was Chief Social Strategist and an executive team member at Lithium Technologies.
 Jennifer is currently working on a new endeavor that sits, again, at the intersection of marketing and analytics.